CALL FOR VOLUNTEERS, Deadline to Sign-up is November 30, 2019

-TPHA’s Awards Committee is currently accepting nominations for the Tennessee Public Health Association’s Annual Awards to be presented on Thursday, September 12 during the 2019 Education Conference at the Franklin Cool Springs Marriott Hotel and Conference Center.
-Click Awards for more information.
+The Tennessee Public Health Association’s Annual Awards were presented on Thursday, September 12 during the 2019 Education Conference at the Franklin Cool Springs Marriott Hotel and Conference Center.
+For a list of award recipients, click Awards.

-We are currently accepting exhibitors to showcase their services and products at the Tennessee Public Health Association’s annual conference to be held September 11-13, 2019 at the Franklin Marriott Cool Springs in Franklin, Tennessee.
-Space is limited so click here Exhibitors to register online or download the contract now!
+TPHA extends a hearty THANK YOU to Conference 2019 exhibitors who showcased their services and products at the Tennessee Public Health Association’s annual conference held on September 11-13, 2019 at the Franklin Marriott Cool Springs in Franklin, Tennessee.
+For a list of exhibitors, click here Exhibitors .